Massey H. Shepherd: Academic career

 The Worship of the Church, Seabury Press, 1952).

 He contributed commentaries on the Gospel According to John and the three Epistles of John to The Interpreter's One-Volume Commentary on the Bible (Abingdon Press, 1971).

 In The Paschal Liturgy and the Apocalypse he refers to the Revelation to St. John the Divine in parallel to the Last Supper.

 Shepherd died on February 19, 1990, in Sacramento, California.
-His ashes are interred on Signal Mountain, Tennessee, next to his wife, Gaby.